 We are a clinical-stage mental health care company and we have not generated any revenue to date.
 We have incurred significant operating losses since our formation.
-We incurred total net losses of \$42.2 million, and \$30.2 million, respectively, for the six months ended June 30, 2022 and June 30, 2021.
-As of June 30, 2022, we had an accumulated deficit of \$211.8 million.
+We incurred total net losses of \$60.6 million, and \$46.1 million, respectively, for the nine months ended September 30, 2022 and September 30, 2021.
+As of September 30, 2022, we had an accumulated deficit of \$230.2 million.
 Our historical losses resulted principally from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 In the future, we intend to continue to conduct research and development, preclinical testing, clinical trials, regulatory compliance, market access, commercialization and business development activities that, together with anticipated general and administrative expenses, will result in incurring further significant losses for at least the next several years.
 Our expected losses, among other things, may continue to cause our working capital and shareholders' equity to decrease.
 We anticipate that our expenses will increase substantially if and as we, among other things:

-- continue the clinical development of our investigational COMP360 psilocybin therapy for the treatment of TRD, PTSD and anorexia nervosa, including initiating additional and larger clinical trials, including the anticipated initiation of a Phase III trial in TRD in the fourth quarter of 2022; - continue to invest in the development of prodrug candidates and psychedelic compounds that could be developed into therapies; - continue the training of therapists to deliver our investigational COMP360 psilocybin therapy in our clinical trials; - continue to invest in funding investigator-initiated studies, or IISs, including the IIS co-sponsored by King's IoPPN and South London and Maudsley NHS Foundation Trust that will use COMP360 psilocybin therapy to explore how psilocybin affects specific brain pathways in autistic adults; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any therapeutic candidates for which we may obtain regulatory approval, including COMP360; - establish and expand the network of public healthcare institutions and private clinics that administer our investigational COMP360 psilocybin therapy in conjunction with psychological support; - advance our commercialization strategy in North America and Europe, including using digital technologies to enhance our proposed therapeutic offering; - research additional indications for our investigational COMP360 psilocybin therapy and discover and develop any future therapeutic candidates;
+- continue the clinical development of our investigational COMP360 psilocybin therapy for the treatment of TRD, anorexia nervosa and PTSD, including our plan to begin our Phase 3 program for COMP360 psilocybin therapy in TRD by the end of 2022; - · continue to invest in the development of prodrug candidates and psychedelic compounds that could be developed into therapies; - continue the training of therapists to deliver our investigational COMP360 psilocybin therapy in our clinical trials; - continue to invest in funding investigator-initiated studies, or IISs, including the IIS co-sponsored by King's IoPPN and South London and Maudsley NHS Foundation Trust that will use COMP360 psilocybin therapy to explore how psilocybin affects specific brain pathways in autistic adults; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any therapeutic candidates for which we may obtain regulatory approval, including COMP360; - establish and expand the network of public healthcare institutions and private clinics that administer our investigational COMP360 psilocybin therapy in conjunction with psychological support; - advance our commercialization strategy in North America and Europe, including using digital technologies to enhance our proposed therapeutic offering;

-- continue to invest in our Discovery Center and Centers of Excellence; - seek regulatory approvals for any future therapeutic candidates that successfully complete clinical trials; - experience heightened regulatory scrutiny; - pursue necessary scheduling-related decisions to enable us to commercialize any future therapeutic candidates containing controlled substances for which we may obtain regulatory approval, including COMP360; - explore external business development opportunities through acquisitions, partnerships, licensing deals to add future therapeutic candidates and technologies to our portfolio; - obtain, maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent or other intellectual property infringement claims; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our therapeutic development and potential future commercialization efforts; - experience any delays or encounter any issues with respect to any of the above, including failed studies, ambiguous trial results, safety issues or other regulatory challenges, including delays and other impacts as a result of a resurgence or emergence of new COVID-19 variants; - expand our operations in the United States, Europe and potential other geographies in the future; and - incur additional legal, accounting and other expenses associated with operating as an English-domiciled public company listed in the U.S.
+- research additional indications for our investigational COMP360 psilocybin therapy and discover and develop any future therapeutic candidates; - continue to invest in our Discovery Center and Centers of Excellence; - · seek regulatory approvals for any future therapeutic candidates that successfully complete clinical trials; - · experience heightened regulatory scrutiny; - pursue necessary scheduling-related decisions to enable us to commercialize any future therapeutic candidates containing controlled substances for which we may obtain regulatory approval, including COMP360; - explore external business development opportunities through acquisitions, partnerships, licensing deals to add future therapeutic candidates and technologies to our portfolio; - obtain, maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent or other intellectual property infringement claims; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our therapeutic development and potential future commercialization efforts; - experience any delays or encounter any issues with respect to any of the above, including failed studies, ambiguous trial results, safety issues or other regulatory challenges, including, for example, delays and other impacts as a result of a resurgence or emergence of new COVID-19 variants; - · expand our operations in the United States, Europe and potential other geographies in the future; and - · incur additional legal, accounting and other expenses associated with operating as an English-domiciled public company listed in the U.S.